Cornell-PoBE/A1/README.md

 This installs within your virtual environment all the necessary modules that are required at the beginning of the project.

 **NOTE:** The overarching system configuration concepts are explained in more detail in [`this guide`](http://www.joeantonakakis.com/FlaskDevOps/), which we are using as our standard for setting up `Flask` apps in this course.
-For information regarding system configuration beyond this project, or to learn about what each step is doing, refer to that guide.
+For information regarding advanced system configuration (which you might need for some of the project extensions, if you tackle them), refer to that guide.

 ## Organization / Scope

 ## Expected Functionality

-## Challenge Activities

 ## Testing Your Code

+## Extending the Assignment

 ## Project Submission